antoniogonzalezai/MEDUZA-HASH-GENERATOR/README.md

 And if you don't have it you have to install colorama, hashlib and cowsay.
 Type in your terminal:

-.pip install hashlib
+pip install hashlib

-.pip install colorama
+pip install colorama

-.pip install cowsay
+pip install cowsay

 Run: python3 Meduza_Hash_Craking.py